 \subsection{Impact of Different Hardware and Sampling Rate}

-The results shown in the previous subsection have all been obtained using a single hardware brand (Ettus Research USRP X310) and a single configuration of the sample rate, i.e., $1$~Msa/s.
-To further extend our experimental assessment, we first ran further analyzes on the data collected through the second setup described in Section~\ref{sec:measurements}, adopting the hardware LimeSDR Mini.
-An important consideration about the scenario described in Section~\ref{sec:sys_adv_model} is that the jammer might not know in advance what the adopted sampling rate is.
+We obtained all the results shown in the previous subsection using a single hardware brand (Ettus Research USRP X310) and a single configuration of the sample rate, i.e., $1$~Msa/s.
+To further extend our experimental assessment, we first analyzed the data collected through the second setup described in Section~\ref{sec:measurements}, adopting the hardware LimeSDR Mini.
+An important consideration about the scenario described in Section~\ref{sec:sys_adv_model} is that the jammer might not know the adopted sampling rate in advance.
 Thus, to disrupt ongoing communications as much as possible, in real-life scenarios, the jammer might emit jamming using the maximum achievable sampling ratio, likely higher than the one adopted by the legitimate communication link.
-At the same time, the receiver might oversample the signal, obtaining more useful information for jamming detection.
-This additional information might be discarded for communication purposes, but it might still be useful for jamming detection.
-Therefore, in our tests, we trained \sol\ on unjammed images of the legitimate communication link obtained under $RJP=0.5$ and a distance of 3 meters, and we tested using unjammed images (disjoint from the ones used for training) and jammed images obtained from I-Q samples generated with various levels of \ac{JOR}.
+At the same time, the receiver might oversample the signal, obtaining more helpful information for jamming detection.
+This additional information might be discarded for communication but might benefit jamming detection.
+Therefore, in our tests, we trained \sol\ on unjammed images of the legitimate communication link obtained under $RJP=0.5$ and a distance of 3 meters.
+Then, we tested using unjammed images (disjoint from those used for training) and jammed images obtained from I-Q samples generated with various levels of \ac{JOR}.
 For this test, we let the jammer emit random Gaussian noise.
-We also compared the performance of \sol\ with the ones of the solution in~\cite{alhazbi2023_ccnc}.
-Fig.~\ref{fig:randomJam} summarizes the results of our analysis, in terms of \ac{TPR} (for comparison purposes).
+We also compared the performance of \sol\ with the solution in~\cite{alhazbi2023_ccnc}.
+Fig.~\ref{fig:randomJam} summarizes the results of our analysis in terms of \ac{TPR} (for comparison purposes).

 Note that the TNR of \sol\ was also excellent, at an average of 0.987 over all values of JOR.